vanilla-extracts/a-witchy-best-friend/awb.typ

 Well I have to get moving or Clara will magically open this door…

-I opened the door to see Clara mostly patiently waiting beside it, we moved into this apartment at the end of our semester, so we moved together.
+I opened the door to see Clara mostly patiently waiting beside it, we moved into an apartment at the end of our semester, so we moved together.
 She, and I, living together in an apartment and some non-school days were like heaven.

 This apartment has a distinct property that Clara specially searched when she found the apartment on the online website, #emph[There was only one bedroom.]